kcjengr/qtpyvcp/docs/source/tutorials/basic_vcp/index.rst

 This will cover the steps to build a basic VCP for a touch screen.

 .. note::
-    For this toutorial you will need to have installed `Qt Designer` as shown on the :doc:`../install/quick_start` page.
+    For this tutorial you will need to have installed `Qt Designer` as shown on the :doc:`/install/index` page.

 .. toctree::
    :maxdepth: 1
+   :titlesonly:

    basic_vcp_01
    basic_vcp_02